robertdavidgraham/masscan/README.md

 On the latest version of Kali Linux (2018-August), that range is  32768  to  60999, so you should choose ports either below 32768 or 61000 and above.

 Setting an `iptables` rule only lasts until the next reboot.
-You need to lookup how to save the configuration depending upon your distro, such as using `iptables-save` and/or `iptables-persistant`.
+You need to look up how to save the configuration depending upon your distro, such as using `iptables-save` and/or `iptables-persistant`.